 An incisional hernia: Sometimes, hernias appear through a surgical incision in the abdominal wall.
 This type of hernia can appear many years after surgery.
-For this reason, it is recommended that some patients enroll in hernia treatment without surgery.
+For this reason, it is recommended that some patients enroll in They can be diagnosed via physical examination and sometimes with the use of computed tomography.
 It consists of lifestyle choices that prevent hernias, some of them consisting in chewing food more adequately avoiding acid food and performing temperature treatment of the affected area.

 Complications related to hernias